 Compliance Office’s governance

-The Compliance Office is headed by the Director Legal & Compliance, who reports directly to the Chief Corporate Affairs Officer and is directly accountable to the Chairman of the Audit and Compliance Committee.
+The Compliance Office is headed by the Director Audit Risk Management and Compliance, who reports directly to the Chief Corporate Affairs Officer and is directly accountable to the Chairman of the Audit and Compliance Committee.
 This committee assists and advises the Board of Directors within the framework of monitoring the company’s compliance with the legal and regulatory requirements and the Code of Conduct.

 The Proximus Group has set up an "alarm bell" procedure which enables its employees or external parties to report to the Compliance Office any breach of the Code of Conduct, the law or the internal and external regulations.